my-fly-box/my-fly-box-ui/README.md

 ![Adding a new Fish](https://media.giphy.com/media/Sw6R43UqGDpaL3HQdX/giphy.gif)

 ##### Adding a New Fish - Species Identifier
+The user is unsure what species of fish they have caught, so they enter "Unknown" under the species input field.
+When submitting the fish, MyFlyBox uses the uploaded image to identify and update the species name for them (in this case, it looks like the user has caught a Rainbow Trout).
 ![Adding a new Fish](https://media.giphy.com/media/RhZUDpUJucjGA9RIB7/giphy.gif)

 ##### Editing a Fish